awsdocs/aws-cdk-guide/doc_source/troubleshooting.md

 ------
 #### [ Python ]

 Use a virtual environment to manage your project's AWS Construct Library modules\.
-For your convenience, `cdk init` creates a virtual environment for new Python projects in the project's `.env` directory\.
+For your convenience, `cdk init` creates a virtual environment for new Python projects in the project's `.venv` directory\.

 Add the AWS Construct Library modules your project uses to its `requirements.txt` file\.
 Use the `=` syntax to specify an exact version, or the `~=` syntax to constrain updates to versions without breaking API changes\.
 For example, the following specifies the latest version of the listed modules that are API\-compatible with version 1\.x: